JasonEricZhan/Kaggle-project-list/toxic_comment/README.md

-# language in the training set and testing set
+## multi language in the training set and testing set
 ****
 ## train